craws/OpenAtlasDiscovery/README.md

 developing and deploying it requires [NodeJS](https://nodejs.org/en/about/releases/) (minimum v10, current LTS is recommended).

-After cloning the repository, install all dependencies with
+After cloning the repository, install all dependencies in the application root with
 ```bash
 $ npm install
 ```